 Shenandoah University Career & Professional Development only accepts and supports third party recruiters who do not charge any fees to the students.
 Third-party recruiters that directly charge students for services will not be permitted to participate in any on-campus recruiting activity.
 In addition, third party recruiters may not disclose any student information without prior written consent from the student.
 Student information should never be disclosed for any reason other than recruiting purposes, nor can it be provided to other entities.

 MULTI-LEVEL MARKETING STATEMENT

-Multi-level marketing (also known as network marketing organizations, tier group companies, pyramid companies, etc.) are not considered “employers” by Career Services and are not eligible to participate in any recruiting services, including attendance at annual job, internship, and networking fairs.
+Multi-level marketing (also known as network marketing organizations, tier group companies, pyramid companies, etc.) are not considered “employers” by Career & Professional Development and are not eligible to participate in any recruiting services, including attendance at annual job, internship, and networking fairs.
 Multi-level marketing organizations are those that engage in one or more of the following practices:

 - Sponsorship of an individual in setting up his/her own business for the purpose of selling products or services and/or recruiting other individuals to set up their own business

 - Requirement of an initial investment from individuals, with the organization itself serving as an umbrella or parent corporation.
 The initial investment may be direct payment of a fixed fee, payment to attend an orientation or training session, and/or purchase of a starter kit or presentation supplies regardless of if the fee is “refundable”